-The majority of these pages will discuss Ontario's debt and deficit, and be filled with a lot of numbers.
+The majority of these pages will discuss Ontario's debt and deficit, and be filled with many numbers.
 So to ease you into it, let's start with a few anecdotal stories mixed in with some cold hard facts.

-For the first month of 2014, my colleagues and I toured Ontario in a series of pre-budget consultations and finance roundtables.
-We met with business groups, social advocacy groups, and individuals.
-After visiting almost 30 cities, from Sarnia to Kenora and from Timmins to Cornwall, a definite theme arose.
+In January, 2014 and again in 2015, my Legislative colleagues and I toured Ontario in a series of pre-budget consultations and finance roundtables.
+All three parties met with business groups, social advocacy groups, and individuals.
+After visiting over one dozen cities, from Fort Erie to Fort Francis, a definite theme arose.
 Skyrocketing energy rates.
-High taxes.
+New taxes.
 Crushing red tape.

-We certainly knew that energy was the biggest issue, and I'm going to spend the next 12 pages on that topic.
+We certainly knew that skyrocketing energy was a very important issue, and I'm going to spend the next 14 pages on that topic.

-Given that the Liberals had planned to add 10 cents a litre to the price of gasoline (until they cancelled that as a pre-election move), we also suspected that high taxes would dominate the conversation - and it did!
+Given that the Liberals have planned to institute a carbon tax and a pension tax, we also suspected that these new taxes would dominate the conversation - and they did!

 We've also been hearing from a lot of businesses that red tape is killing them, but the biggest surprise was hearing that from the social organizations as well.

 It quickly became apparent that all is not well in Ontario.
 Let's start with energy.